maryam-mokhtari/react-bottom-sheet/README.md

 ![](https://raw.githubusercontent.com/mayyamak/react-bottom-sheet/master/src/images/black.png)

 #### Button Icon
-Botton Icon can be used or dropped whose parameter is provided in `hasIcon` parameter.
+Button Icon can be used or dropped whose parameter is provided in `hasIcon` parameter.

 #### Button Loading
 `hasWaitOnLoading` is utilized to keep the BottomSheet open in loading state and is true by default.
 You can drop it if you want the BottomSheet to be closed immediately.